Academixedu/Notesv2/AWSec2.md

-### Step-by-Step Instructions to Install Docker on EC2 and Connect to a Container
+### Step-by-Step Instructions to Install Docker on EC2 and Run the `movieapi:latest` Docker Container

 ---